top of page

 The NPRM regulates when IPR may be instituted, under what procedural conditions, and how overlapping proceedings should be handled.
 These are precisely the kinds of procedural matters that Congress expressly delegated to the Office.
 Far from expanding USPTO authority, the NPRM cabins and disciplines its exercise.

-C. Courts have a limited Role
+C. Courts have a Limited Role

 Courts interpret statutes in the context of concrete cases or controversies; they do not set national patent policy.
 That power is expressly granted to Congress in the Constitution.
 The NPRM reflects a faithful implementation of Director authority per congressional design.
-It operates within the statute.
-It does not attempt to rewrite it.
+It operates within the statute and does not attempt to rewrite it.
 Concerns that these rules will not “survive judicial scrutiny” therefore rest on a misunderstanding of separation of powers and the respective roles of Congress, the courts, and the agency.

 International Competitiveness & National Security